 - Which gets ignored?

 - Which piece, when sent to a prospect at a specific stage in the sales funnel, increases the likelihood of conversion?

 Organizations that want to truly personalize their customer experience need to create highly personalized, highly relevant content that can be found and used by sales reps at the most effective place in the prospect’s journey.

-4. Position content into each stage of the customer journey
+4. Position content at each stage of the customer journey

 That’s one of the biggest challenges with a personalized customer journey – finding the personalized content that needs to be shared with a customer.